I love meeting with founders.

 Startup founders and marketers love ambassador programs because they require little-to-no engineering, have low setup costs and streamlined tracking.
 They’re fast to implement, but they won’t help your company grow if you don’t track the right metrics and engage with your members.

-In parallel, to run a high-level ambassador program, you need to analyze how many ambassadors and signups you receive from different sources using like Google Analytic and Autopilot.
+In parallel, to run a high-level ambassador program, you need to analyze how many ambassadors and signups you receive from different sources using like Google Analytics and Autopilot.
 And to ensure you can fine-tune your ambassador program’s content and landing pages, you need to use referral software that includes A/B testing and event tracking.